 Software as a service (or SaaS) is the way of delivering applications over the Internet—as a service.
-Instead of installing each software on your personal computer / laptop, you can easily access it from internet.
+Instead of installing each software on your personal computer/laptop, you can easily access it from the internet.

-Salesforce.com is a standard application for CRM which provides many services online (as discuss earlier in section 1.2).
+Salesforce.com is a standard application for CRM which provides many services online (as discussed earlier in section 1.2).

 Sales Cloud consists of following objects likes

-- Campaign: campaigns is a “marketing tactic” (or series of tactics) that are designed to achieve specific goals such as increased revenue, leads, used to generate invoice etc. Campaign can be Online Campaign, Web Campaigns etc.
+- Campaign: campaigns is a “marketing tactic” (or series of tactics) that are designed to achieve specific goals such as increased revenue, leads, used to generate an invoice, etc. The campaign can be Online Campaigns, Web Campaigns, etc.

-- Leads : Leads can be define as future perspective object of Salesforce.com.
+- Leads: Leads can be defined as a future perspective object of Salesforce.com.
 You may get more business from leads.
-Its a object which support Business to Consumer (B2C).
-When lead becomes your customer create an account for them, find the contacts and generate opportunities.
+Its an object which supports Business to Consumer (B2C).
+When a lead becomes your customer to create an account for them, find the contacts, and generate opportunities.

-- Contacts : Contact details of customer (employee of that company).
+- Contacts: Contact details of customer (an employee of that company).

 - Opportunity: This object can be in terms of revenue where all financial transactions are maintained.

-- Products : Item which you sale to your customer.
+- Products: Item which you sell to your customer.

-- Quotes : (Quotation) This is proposed price of services and product.
+- Quotes : (Quotation) This is the proposed price of services and products.

 Service Cloud consists of

-- Cases : This is the description about customer’s complained
+- Cases: This is the description of the customer’s complained

-- Idea : Open online suggestion box, we can say forum where anybody can post an idea, others can comment, like etc.
+- Idea: Open online suggestion box, we can say a forum where anybody can post an idea, others can comment, like, etc.

-- Q and A – Questions and Answer (Note: if question is not answered in some specific time span then that is converted to case)
+- Q and A – Questions and Answer (Note: if a question is not answered in some specific time span then that is converted to a case)

 - Dashboards: graphical representation of data.

-- Documents: This is centralized repository where access is granted to right people.
+- Documents: This is a centralized repository where access is granted to the right people.

-- Tasks/Activities tasks and activities are scenario or project.
+- Tasks/Activities tasks and activities are scenarios or projects.

 Out of these 16 objects, Idea and Q and A are Community objects.
-Accounts, Contacts, Reports, Dashboards, Documents, and Task/Activities are Universal objects.
+Accounts, Contacts, Reports, Dashboards, Documents, and tasks/Activities are Universal objects.